ramytarchichy/MicroTuring/README.md

         if (acc >= 0):
             jmp b

-The instruction takes advantage of an internal register called `acc` (accumulator) to reduce the number of parameters to 2: by consequence, more instructions and cycles are needed to perform the same computations, and the code might become more confusing (see Turing tarpit).
+The instruction takes advantage of an internal register called `acc` (accumulator) to reduce the number of parameters to 2: by consequence, more instructions and cycles are needed to perform the same computations, and the code will become more confusing (see [Turing tarpit](https://en.wikipedia.org/wiki/Turing_tarpit)).
 It also has an address register (obviously), but we're going to ignore it.

 The memory space is an array of GMP arbitrary-precision rational numbers (`mpq_class`) because it allows for rational arithmetic and storage of rational numbers.
 However, the `a` and `b` arguments passed to the instruction, being memory addresses, must be positive integers (rationals with a denominator of 1) smaller than 2^64, including 0.